-Les Blakebrough is one of Australia’s most eminent ceramicists.
-In a career spanning more than fifty years, his body of work has ranged from beautiful functional ware to delicate exhibition pieces of ethereal beauty that are etched to emphasise the translucency and fragility of ‘Southern Ice’ porcelain.
+Les Blakebrough was one of Australia’s most eminent ceramicists.
+In a career spanning more than fifty years, his body of work ranged from beautiful functional ware to delicate exhibition pieces of ethereal beauty, etched to emphasise the translucency and fragility of ‘Southern Ice’ porcelain.
 This unglazed porcelain reflects the cool, almost blue, qualities of glacial light, and was developed by the artist after extensive research to find a clay body with the plasticity of porcelain and the translucent character and whiteness of bone china.
 All of Les’ works have a luminous quality, revealing an extraordinary precision of technique and an uncompromising insistence on the harmonious unity of form, colour and decoration.